krateoplatformops/krateo-lab/krateo-composable-finops/step8/text.md

 ## Deploy the scrapers and automatically upload the data

 Let's go back to the sample exporter configuration.
-We can now add the information related to the database for the scrapers.
+We can now add the information related to the database and the scrapers.
 ```
 apiVersion: finops.krateo.io/v1
 kind: ExporterScraperConfig